 You have probably heard of inserting your SIM card when activating service with your carrier network, no matter the device.
 It could be your phone, your tablet, or whatever - it's a useful piece of universal equipment.

 However, what exactly is a SIM card?
 Furthermore, since SIM cards are both used by GSM and CDMA networks, what are GSM and CDMA networks?
 Better yet, which MVNOs are compatible with CDMA SIM cards?

-The answers to those questions are the purpose of this article.
 Within this guide, you'll find information relating to the definition of the SIM card, what carrier networks are compatible with the CDMA network, the differences between GSM and CDMA, and the Internet of Things.

 What Is a SIM Card?

 So what exactly is a subscriber identity module card?
 Well, a subscriber identity module (SIM) card is a type of smart card created for mobile devices.
 This tiny card contains your unique profile - in other words, your identification number, your personal data such as contacts, and more.